andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 	<figcaption class="figure-caption">Did someone say toys?</figcaption>
 </figure>

+Everybody is having a great time.
+Exchanging outfits, trying out looks, pilfering through the offerings on display at Boutique Alyce, the miniature emporium of all things fashion set up by Alyce in a corner of the studio.
+It's the dance equivalent of a general store selling picks and shovels during the California gold rush.

+My wardrobe on the dance spectrum is somewhere on the very end just this side of "dad clothes."
+So while everyone is flitting around exchanging outfits and trying new looks I mostly just mill about and admire everyone else's duds.
+Once everyone has showcased their looks for Mark he eyes my Sunday afternoon golf attire and sarcastically pans,

+"Well *Andy's* made my job easy, you haven't even changed!"

+"I don't really have anything that fun, what angle were you thinking for me?"

-When discussing what Mark calls our "high fashion" outfits he tells me, "Andy, I'm thinking you will be a granola, hippie co-op barista type.
-I'm thinking Birkenstocks, maybe a chunky sweater, & a sarong.
+"I'm thinking a granola, hippie co-op barista type.
+Birkenstocks, maybe a chunky sweater, sarong?
 Do you have any of that?"

+"Uhhh no."

-"Uhhh no." I don't admit that I don't know what a sarong is.
+I don't admit that I don't know what a sarong is.

 "Ok ask around if you can borrow something.
 Brace, Hendri, and I are going shopping on Friday so we'll look for something for you too."